Image: Dmitry Ersler / stock.adobe.com

 Rates increased sharply in 2018, and insurers started adding the cost of cost-sharing reductions (CSR) to silver plan rates, resulting in particularly large premium subsidies (which are based on the cost of silver plans) in 2018.
 For 2019, however, the average rate increase was much more modest, at just over 2%.
 For 2020, average rates decreased slightly.
 And although the average rate increase was still in the single digits for 2021, it was a larger rate increase than we saw across most states.
-For 2022, average rate increases in Texas are very much in line with the national average.
+For 2022, the average rate increases in Texas was in the low single digits.
 The cost of CSR is still being added to silver plan rates, so subsidies are still disproportionately large in Texas.
 And the American Rescue Plan has made subsidies larger than ever for 2021 and 2022.